Appliances · Resale guide

 Factors That Affect Eureka Forbes Aquaguard Resale Value

-Age of the Unit: This is a major one.
-A unit that’s 2-3 years old will fetch significantly more than one that’s 5-6 years old.
-Expect a drop of ₹1,000-2,000 for every year past the third year of manufacturing.
+Age of the Unit (Major Impact: ₹2,000-4,000).
+This is a big one.
+A unit manufactured 2-3 years ago will fetch significantly more than one that’s 5+ years old.
+Newer units have more life left in their internal components.

 Maintenance Cost Breakdown (India, 2026)